 It really doesn’t have to be.
 Whilst I completely appreciate you have a very busy schedule and the thought of looking after one more thing – your health – seems impossible.
 I wanted to write this blog to show you that it doesn’t need to be overwhelming.
-Plus I wanted to emphasis why women over 40 need to concentrate on themselves now more than ever and explain why it is important that you do consider yourself, and even gently point out how it will affect not only your life, but also the loved ones you love and adore.
+Plus I wanted to emphasise why women over 40 need to concentrate on themselves now more than ever and explain why it is important that you do consider yourself, and even gently point out how it will affect not only your life but also your loved ones you love and adore.

 Why it’s important to get fit over 40

 I am sure that you appreciate as you get older, you are more prone to diseases such as heart disease, high blood pressure and diabetes.

 Thankfully there are natural ways to prevent these sorts of problems, they are after all lifestyle diseases.
 By focusing your attention on your lifestyle and your habitual behaviours you can transform your life, it isn’t inevitable that you will become ill with one of these diseases.

 You know that improving your daily movement and increasing your exercise will help you stay stronger, fitter, happier and healthier, but what else?
 Whilst you know that exercising will lower your blood pressure, which in turn reduces the strain on your heart, the question remains what else can you do?